Frequently Asked Questions

 How much does it cost to build an ADU in the Twin Cities?

 Costs vary depending on the size, design, and type of ADU.
-Most ADU projects in Minneapolis and St. Paul range from $350,000 to $500,000.
-We provide transparent, itemized estimates and can work with you to find options that align with your budget.
+Most ADU projects in Minneapolis and St. Paul range from $400,000 to $600,000.

 How long does it take to design and build an ADU?